 Estimated Time to Complete: 1 hour and 30 minutes

-This is a great way to stretch your legs as you get out of the car to start day 1.
+This is a great way to stretch your legs as you get out of the car to start day one.
 With minimal elevation gain, this is a great trail to get yourself acclimated to the park.

 While not as high in the air as someplace like Rocky Mountain National Park, you’ll still be over 6,000 feet up.
 No need to concern yourself with elevation gained on this trail, as the ascent and descent are both quite moderate.
 There is a rest area at the halfway point by Phelps Lake, so feel free to take your time and enjoy it!
 This is a heavily trafficked hike, so getting there early will help!